kgram/webpack-node-dev/README.md

 ) => void
 ```

 Called whenever the server-process closes.
-It takes the last startupOptions and an enum-string indicating what caused the process closure.
+It takes an enum-string indicating what caused the process closure and the last startupOptions.
 It also allows you to start the server again, possibly with different settings.
 This is inadvisible though, since the server will be started again as soon as webpack recompiles.

 Default value: `() => {}`